apache/datafusion/docs/source/contributor-guide/inviting.md

 [ ] +0: ...
 [ ] -1: I disagree because ...

-The vote will be open for at least 48 hours.
+The vote will be open for at least 7 days.

 My vote: +1